1. Skip to content

 EU also wary of Google

-In the European Union, Google's market dominance and that of other internet giants are also in the focus of antitrust authorities.
+In the European Union, Google's market dominance and that of other internet giants are also in focus for antitrust authorities.

 In 2017, the European Commission already fined Google billions for favoring its price comparison service, while in 2018 the company was hit with a fine of over €4 billion ($4.35 billion) for illegal practices related to its mobile operating system, Android.
 However, the European Court of Justice still has to finally decide on this matter.

-In 2019, the EU Commission imposed another billion-euro fine on Google for abusing its dominant position in online advertising.
+In 2019, the European Commission imposed another billion-euro fine on Google for abusing its dominant position in online advertising.

 Müller, however, believes the EU's antitrust cases against Google have had little impact.
 "Although billions in fines were imposed, Google's monopoly profits are so large that they can easily afford to pay them," he said.